Photos: Aiiiii, Kai, XuBo

 Special thanks to Joel Simon.

-Version 1.0 was the initial release of the work in the form of AI-generated sculptures, video, and web experience.
-The work was realized as part of an arts residency hosted by the Etopia Centro de Arte y Tecnología in Zaragoza, Spain, and shown as part of the 'VisionarIAs' exhibition.
+The first exhibition, realized as part of an arts residency hosted by the Etopia Centro de Arte y Tecnología in Zaragoza, Spain, and shown as part of the 'VisionarIAs' exhibitionthat took the form form of AI-generated sculptures, video, and interactive web experience.

 With special thanks to Blanca Perez Ferrer.